paisdegales/introbattle/README.md

 ## The `Screen` class
 The `Screen` class is responsible for manipulating the **screen surface** and drawing `BaseObject` instances to it.
-This class its instances to accumulate damaged areas and refresh the screen with all changes at once.
+This class allows its instances to accumulate damaged areas and refresh the screen with all changes at once.
 To draw a `BaseObject` to the screen, simply input the object to the method `draw`.
 To erase an object off the screen, simply input the object's `name` to the method `erase`.
 To refresh a region of the screen, first queue the area to be refreshed with the method `queue` and then call the method `update`.